 3. Watch pests race

 Now, THIS is a real thing.
 We actually do this.
-Let me tell you something, world… Europe… whatever, if you walk into a pub on Australia Day and they aren’t racing toads or cockroaches, it’s a massive let down.
+Let me tell you something, world… Europe… whatever, if you walk into a pub on Australia Day and they aren’t racing cockroaches, it’s a massive let down.
 There’s nothing quite like watching an intrusion of cockroaches racing in the shadows of a thousand raucous, screaming Australians, wagering on their leg movements and will to win.
-It’s weird, but awesome.
+It’s weird but awesome.